George Allen (American politician): Tenure

 In 2002, Allen co-sponsored, together with Senators Ron Wyden and Joe Lieberman, bipartisan legislation that promoted nanotechnology research and development in the United States.
 The 21st century Nanotechnology Research & Development Act was signed into law by President Bush on December 3, 2003.

-The Act launched the National Nanotechnology Program, to establish goals, priorities, and metrics for evaluation of federal nanotechnology research and development, investment in federal nanotech research and development programs, and provide for interagency coordination of federal nanotechnology activities.
-The National Nanotechnology Program, the single largest federally funded, multi-agency scientific research initiative since the space program in the 1960s, got $3.63 billion of funding over the period of four years.
+The Act launched the National Nanotechnology Program to establish goals, priorities, and metrics for evaluation of federal nanotechnology research and development, investment in federal nanotech research and development programs, and provide for interagency coordination of federal nanotechnology activities.
+The National Nanotechnology Program, the single largest federally funded, multi-agency scientific research initiative since the space program in the 1960s, received $3.63 billion of funding over four years.

 Allen was the founding Chair of the Congressional Nanotechnology Caucus.
 In 2009, he joined the board of the company Nano Risk Assessment, Inc.

 Committee assignments

 Allen was a member of the Commerce, Science, and Transportation Committee, the Small Business and Entrepreneurship Committee, the Foreign Relations Committee and the Energy and Natural Resources Committee.

 Allen was appointed in the last Congress to serve as the chairman of the High Tech Task Force.
 Allen was elected as a member of the Senate Republican leadership as Chairman of the National Republican Senatorial Committee in 2002; he oversaw a net gain of four seats for the Republicans in the 2004 Senate elections.
 His successor as NRSC chair was Senator Elizabeth Dole.
 Dole was chairman of the NRSC in 2006, when Allen was defeated for re-election by Jim Webb.